-For running LPJ-wsl with permafrost and TOPMODEL, we used global meteorological forcing (temperature, cloud cover, precipitation and wet days) as provided by the Climatic Research Unit (CRU TS 3.22) at 0.5° resolution (Harris et al., 2014).
-To spin up the LPJ-wsl model using the CRU climatology, climate data for 12 months were randomly selected from 1901-1930 and repeated for 1000 years with a fixed pre-industrial atmospheric CO2 concentration.
-The first spinup simulation started from initial soil temperature derived from LPJ-wsl simulated results on January 1901 and continued with a land use spinup simulation.
+For running LPJ-wsl with permafrost and TOPMODEL, we used global meteorological forcing (temperature, cloud cover, precipitation, and wet days) as provided by the Climatic Research Unit (CRU TS 3.22) at 0.5° resolution (Harris et al., 2014).
+To spin up the LPJ-wsl model using the CRU climatology, climate data for 12 months were randomly selected from 1901 to 1930 and repeated for 1000 years with a fixed pre-industrial atmospheric CO_2 concentration.
+The first spinup simulation started from initial soil temperature derived from LPJ-wsl simulated results on January 1901 and continued with a land-use spinup simulation.
 These procedures ensure that carbon stocks and permafrost are in equilibrium before performing transient simulations.
-The transient simulations, with observed climate and CO2 were performed with monthly climate disaggregated to daily time steps over the 1901-2013 period.
-Two sets of model experiments were carried out to compare the wetland dynamics under basin and tile-based TOP-MODEL parameterizations respectively.
+The transient simulations, with observed climate and CO_2 , were performed with monthly climate disaggregated to daily time steps over the 1901-2013 period.
 The 1993-2013 years were used for evaluation against satellite data and inventories.